There are a million and 1 weight loss theories, programs, diets, and supplements out there today.

 I have found better weight loss results on a high carb "diet" (mostly fruits and vegetables) over all of the other diets I've tried.
 I put diet in quotes because I don't really view it as a diet so much as just eating healthy.
 Juicing is a big part of my high carb diet.

 I actually didn't start to see real weight loss results until I started drinking fresh green juices regularly.
 This is why we include 3 green juices per day of the Skinny Cleanse.
-The greens are packed with the vitamins and minerals that your body needs to burn fat, heal itself, and give you lasting energy.
+The greens are packed with the vitamins and minerals that your body needs to support healthy weight loss and give you lasting energy.
 Try incorporating 1-3 green juices a day for a week, and see the difference it makes in your own life!